raccoon-lang/raccoon/README.md

 **Raccoon will not maintain complete syntactic and semantic compatibility with Python**.
 Several dynamic elements known of Python are not available in Raccoon.
 For example, Raccoon doesn't have runtime module modification.

-### WHY "Raccoon"
-Because I decided to work on the project during a Raccoonvirus lockdown.

 ### SETTING UP THE PROJECT
 ##### REQUIREMENTS
 - [Python 3.7+](https://www.python.org/downloads/) - Python interpreter